michaellperry/jinaga/README.md

 ## Conditions

 Now I want to mark a task completed.
-Let's capture that as another message.
+Let's capture that as another fact.

 ```JavaScript
 j.fact({